alexisP/alexisp.github.io/_posts/2022-12-14-aks-prometheus-grafana.md

 ---
 layout: post
-title:  "Monitor you AKS cluster with Prometheus and Grafana managed services"
+title:  "Monitor your AKS cluster with Prometheus and Grafana managed services"
 author: alexisplantin
 comments: false
-categories: [ Azure, Kubernetes, AKS, Prometheus, Grafana, Moniroting, Observability ]
+categories: [ Azure, Kubernetes, AKS, Prometheus, Grafana, Monitoring, Observability ]
 image: assets/images/prometheus-grafana/am-workspace-overview.png
 ---
 This article aims at describing how you can take benefit from the recent **Grafana** and **Prometheus** managed services to monitor your Kubernetes clusters in an easy and maintainable way